How does propranolol work in portal hypertension

 When there is excessive activation of beta-adrenergic receptors in the portal vein, it can lead to an increase in the pressure within the liver’s blood vessels, known as portal hypertension.
 This condition is often associated with liver diseases, such as cirrhosis.

-See also Topamax and propranolol
+See also Propranolol vs propranolol er

 The Mechanism of Propranolol